 - Quality of life outcome in head and neck cancerOur work collaborates with the Psychosocial Oncology group at the Princess Margaret Hospital.
 An NCIC-funded randomized trials is ongoing which investigates the effect of an intensive psychoeducational intervention for oral cancer patients awaiting surgery compared to a group of patients receiving 'usual care' with 6 months follow up.
 Quality of life outcomes in skull base malignancy, maxillofacial surgery with prosthetics and other cancer groups have been studied using validated quality of life outcome scales.

-Faculty, Institute of Medical Science, Faculty of Medicine, University of Toronto
+Faculty Member, Institute of Medical Science, University of Toronto

 Provincial Head, Surgical Oncology Program, Cancer Care Ontario